maikewu/forms/docs/fields/03-headline-display.md

 parentDoc: 62ec01bd561bab0aa775efe4
 ---

-The HeadlineDisplay is a field that displays headlines to structure content in the form and provisde information.
+The HeadlineDisplay is a field that displays headlines to structure content in the form.

 # Configuration Overview